-A floating charge created 12 months prior to the commencement of a winding up will be invalid unless the company was solvent immediately after the charge was created or new consideration was provided for the charge.
+A floating charge created in favour of a person who is connected with the company two years prior to the commencement of a winding up will be invalid unless the company was solvent immediately after the charge was created or new consideration was provided for the charge.
+For floating charges created in favour of persons who are not connected with the company, the relevant clawback period is 12 months.

-Disposition of Property after Presentation of Petition and Transfers after commencement of Voluntary Winding Up
+Disposition of Property after Presentation of Petition and Transfers after Commencement of Voluntary Winding Up

 In a compulsory liquidation, any disposition of the company's property (including transfer of shares) after a winding up petition is presented, will be void, unless otherwise approved by the court.
 The court may make a validating order where a proposed sale of a company's assets would be beneficial not only for the company but also for its secured creditors.
 However, if the transaction involves an arrangement between a number of classes of creditors and the company, it will be wrong for the court to grant the order.

-In a voluntary liquidation, any transfer of shares (other than transfer made to or with the sanction of the liquidators) and any alteration in the status of the members of the company after the commencement of a voluntary winding up will be void, unless it was made with the sanction of the liquidator.
+In a voluntary liquidation, any transfer of shares (other than transfer made to or with the sanction of the liquidators) and any alteration in the status of the members of the company after the commencement of a voluntary winding up, will be void, unless it was made with the sanction of the liquidator.